 President Carl Hebert.
-A Reno-area attorney, Carl has served on the Board of Directors since January 1993 and as Board President since 1995.
-He has a degree in Criminal Justice from California State University-Sacramento, is an Army veteran, and has lived in Reno for more than 20 years.
+Carl is a Reno-area attorney who has served on the Board of Directors since January 1993.
+He has been Board President since 1995.
+In law practice for over 30 years, Carl has a degree in Criminal Justice from California State University, Sacramento.
+He is a veteran of the U.S. Army and has lived in Reno for more than 30 years.
 He is an active member of a local church.

 Vice President Bill West.
-Bill is the Senior Pastor at the Bridge Church in Reno.
-A North Carolina native, Bill graduated from Columbia Bible College and has served in ministry for over 30 years.
+Bill is the Senior Pastor at the Bridge Church in Reno, NV, where he has served since November 2008.
+He grew up in eastern North Carolina and graduated from Columbia Bible College and studied at Phoenix Seminary.
+Bill has served in ministry for well over 30 years in North Carolina, Georgia, Arizona, and Tennessee before coming to Reno.
 He is passionate about helping those far from God come to know Him and begin to walk closely with Him.
-He has been married to Kim for over 30 years and has four grown children.
+He has been married to Kim for over 37 years and has four grown children.

 Board Member Nathan DuPree.
-Nathan is Senior Pastor of the Encounter Church in Reno, where he has served since 2006.
-A gifted running back, Nathan played football at Bakersfield College and San Jose State University.
-He also worked 14 years in the Washoe County Juvenile Justice system before going into full-time ministry in 2011.
-Currently, a student at Multnomah Bible College in Reno, Nathan’s passion is reaching the lost with the Gospel, and teaching God’s Word through the power of the Holy Spirit.
-Nathan has been married to Denise for over 14 years.
+Nathan is the Lead Pastor of North Valley Living Stones Church in Reno, NV where he has served since 2016.
+Nathan grew up in Vance, South Carolina, and graduated from Earl Wooster High School in 1989.
+A gifted running back, Nathan played college football at both Bakersfield and San Jose State University where he set or tied several school records.
+Nathan also worked for 14 years in the Washoe County Juvenile Justice system before going into full-time ministry in 2011.
+Nathan has completed missionary trips to Japan and other cities around the United States.
+Nathan has been married to Denise for over 25 years.
 They have four grown children and two grandchildren.

 In loving memory of Executive Director Pastor Rick Redding